Mark Wyatt (rugby union, born 1961): Career

 Wyatt, the same year, had his second and final presence at the major international rugby union competition, the 1991 Rugby World Cup finals, this time as the captain.
 Due to injury he was absent from the first game, where Fiji was defeated by 13–3.
 He played in the 19–11 win over Romania, scoring 1 conversion and 2 penalties, in the 19-13 narrow loss to France, scoring a try and a penalty, and finally in the quarter-finals historical first presence of Canada.
 20 October 1991 saw a heated game with the much favoured New Zealand, in Lille, ending in a close defeat of 13–29.
 Wyatt once again scored a penalty.
 He had scored at the competition, 1 try, 1 conversion and 4 penalties, for an aggregate of 17 points.
 His total at the Rugby World Cup finals was 1 try, 3 conversions and 5 penalties, for an aggregate of 24 points.

 In addition to the full game, he played 7-a-side for Canada between 1983–1991 at the Hong Kong Sevens, Sydney Sevens, and Glasgow.

 Wyatt left the National Team after the competition, aged only 30 years old.

-He was inducted into the Oak Bay Highschool Sports Hall of Fame in 2000, Greater Victoria Sports Hall of Fame 2002, UVIC Sports Hall of Fame 2005, British Columbia Rugby Hall of Fame 2007, British Columbia Sports Hall of Fame 2017, British Columbia Sports Hall of Fame 2017 as and individual athlete and 2018 with the Rugby World Cup team of 1991, and the Canadian Rugby Hall of Fame 2019.
-Wyatt was also named Victoria Male Athlete of the Year twice and was listed as one of the top 100 Victoria athletes of 20th Century.